CHAPTER Rev 2400

 federal income tax provisions in arriving at the accumulated revenues and

-profits of the enterprise, in a manner consistent with that of the “C”
+profits of the business enterprise, in a manner consistent with that of the “C”

 corporation.